COVID Mitigation Policy

 In terms of COVID and any other pandemic related practices, SCTCC meets or exceeds all guidelines set forth by State Licensing, the CDPH, and OSHA, as well as the recommendations set forth by CDC and our County Health Department.
 These practices are subject to change.
 Please refer to the following document for a summary (note that childcare guidance begins on page six).

 All of our staff are vaccinated against COVID-19, and will participate in regular surveillance testing.
-We encourage our participating families to do the same.

 All children and staff will wash their hands at a minimum each day: upon arrival each morning, before and after breakfast and lunch, after every diaper change, and upon leaving the center.